yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 # The uiautomation module

 This module is for UIAutomatoin on Windows(Windows XP with SP3, Windows Vista, Windows 7 and Windows 8/8.1/10).
-It supports UIAutomatoin for the applications which implmented IUIAutomation, such as MFC, Windows Form, WPF, Modern UI(Metro UI), Qt and Firefox.
+It supports UIAutomatoin for the applications which implmented UIAutomation Provider, such as MFC, Windows Form, WPF, Modern UI(Metro UI), Qt and Firefox.

 uiautomation is shared under the Apache Licence 2.0.
 This means that the code can be freely copied and distributed, and costs nothing to use.